angular/components/guides/using-component-harnesses.md

 ## Which kinds of tests can use harnesses?

 The Angular CDK's component harnesses are designed to work in multiple different test environments.
-Support currently includes Angular's Testbed environment in Karma unit tests and Selenium Webdriver end-to-end (e2e) tests.
+Support currently includes Angular's Testbed environment in Karma unit tests and Selenium WebDriver end-to-end (e2e) tests.
 You can also support additional environments by creating custom extensions of the CDK's `HarnessEnvironment` and `TestElement` classes.